20200890-JoHoYeon/2024EXPO_AILAB-CARPEDM_SINGKING/README.md

-# 2024EXPO_AILAB_SINGKING
+# 2024EXPO_AILAB-CARPEDM_SINGKING

-This is the entry for the 2024 EXPO AILAB Club's graduation work MYSING project.
+This is the entry for the 2024 EXPO AILAB-CARPEDM Club's graduation work MYSING project.

 # development stack :question: